 - Project Goals.
 Describe the expected measurable benefit to the project's target species.
-Include stream miles to be made accessible to migratory fish, number of in-stream barriers removed, and any other anticipated long-term ecological and socioeconomic benefits, so that reviewers can understand the scale and meaning of your proposed project in the context of the watershed.
+Include stream miles to be made accessible to migratory fish, number of in-stream barriers removed, and any other anticipated long-term benefits, so that reviewers can understand the scale and meaning of your proposed project in the context of the watershed.
 Describe the target fish populations and life stages that will benefit from the proposed fish passage projects, and their relative abundance in the proposal's area of benefit, including whether they are Listed or Managed species, or species native to the Great Lakes.

 - Regional and Watershed Context.
-Describe the watershed where the in-stream barriers are located, including the habitat quality upstream of target barriers, status of fish runs in the watershed, and the total number and passage status of barriers above and below the project site in the watershed.
+Describe the watershed where the in-stream barriers are located.
+Describe how the proposed work is important to tribes, including if the work will improve habitat quality upstream of target barriers, status of fish runs in the watershed, and habitat important for enhancing tribal treaty fishing rights or native subsistence fishing.
+Describe any actions that will build tribal capacity to participate in the fish passage project development process.
 Identify any federally owned or hydroelectric dams in the watershed.